GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

 **Update, Aug 2022**

-To secure more time to reliably relax the requirement to enable cross-origin isolation, we've decided to extend the deprecation trial of `SharedArrayBuffer` on desktop further until Chrome 109.
+To secure more time to reliably relax the requirement to enable cross-origin isolation, the deprecation trial of `SharedArrayBuffer` on desktop will be extended until Chrome 109.

 **Update, May 2022**